Comprehensive Plan Amendments

 Growth Management Act Requirements

 All cities and counties that comply with the Growth Management Act, must perform a major comprehensive plan review and updates every 8 years.
 However, many local jurisdictions consider proposed amendments on a more frequent basis.
 As per RCW 36.70A.130(2) cities and counties may consider proposed amendments no more frequently than once every year, with some exceptions.
 Rather than adopting changes on a piecemeal basis, proposed amendments must be considered "concurrently so the cumulative effect of the various proposals can be ascertained."
 The City of Bremerton considers such amendments (typically as docket of proposed amendments) on an annual cycle pursuant to Bremerton Municipal Code (BMC) 20.10.010.
-Filing of application for a Comprehensive Plan Amendment is only accepted between the first business day in January to the end of the first business day of April.

 Forms & Information